The nonlinear steepest descent method for Riemann-Hilbert problems of low regularity: Introduction

-in the similarity sector for initial data with limited decay and regularity.
 In \cite{DZ1993}, formulas were established for the asymptotics of the solution of (\ref{mkdv}) under the assumption that the initial data $u_0(x) = u(x, 0)$ lie in the Schwartz class $\mathcal{S}(\R)$ of rapidly decreasing functions.
 Even though the main idea of our approach is the same as in \cite{DZ1993}, the proof proceeds along somewhat different lines: By isolating the dominant contributions of the critical points directly in an appropriately rescaled RH problem, we can easily find the asymptotics using Cauchy's formula.
 In this way, we avoid having to establish a number of operator identities related to the restriction and decoupling of various parts of the jump contour.
-Our goal is to provide a rigorous and yet accessible treatment; precise and uniform error estimates are presented throughout the paper.
+Our goal is to provide a rigorous and concise treatment; precise and uniform error estimates are presented throughout the paper.